XSS across user sessions.

 The rough exploit-steps are as followed:

-1. upload the payload to our own /profile page
+- upload the payload to our own

-3. login as our user in a new iframe
+page.
+This contains the flag we want to access - login as our user in a new iframe

-4. execute the XSS script published on our own /profile page which steals the flag from the first iframe.
+page which steals the flag from the first iframe.

 First of, this is the payload we upload to our own profile page.
 It simply takes the important part of the page, and sends it via http to a server controlled by us: